]]>

 Ontario averages 13 tornadoes per season.
 Most tornadoes occur in June, July and August and they frequently develop in mid-afternoon to early evening.
 Remember severe thunderstorms can produce tornadoes.

-Campus Safety and Emergency Services monitor weather conditions through alerts directly from Environment Canada and will activate the siren when a tornado warning is issued for the immediate area.
+Campus Safety & Emergency Services tracks weather conditions through Environment Canada alerts.
+If a tornado warning is issued for the area, the siren will be activated.